 The Long and Winding Road to Caldwell

-Born in Freetown in Sierra Leone West Africa, Marbue was raised with one career in mind; medicine.
+Born in Freetown, Sierra Leone in western Africa, Marbue was raised with one career in mind: medicine.
 With several members of his family in the medical profession, it seemed reasonable that Marbue would follow their example.
 His mother and his favorite uncle are both doctors and are both a big influence on Marbue.
 But perhaps the most influential person for Marbue was his grandfather.
 Marbue distinctly remembers sitting on his grandpa’s porch as a young boy of five, sipping fine French wine.

 At age 15, Marbue was the first of his family to leave Africa.
-In 1995 he was accepted to UC Davis in the Pre-Med department.
-During his internship at UC Davis Medical Center, Marbue had a revelation.
-“Blood and selfishness weren’t going to work for me.”
+He was accepted to UC Davis in the Pre-Med department in 1995.
+During his internship at UC Davis Medical Center, Marbue had a revelation: “Blood and selfishness weren’t going to work for me.”
 A professor suggested that Marbue look into another science.
 He started an internship in the winemaking department and was hooked.
 He graduated with a degree in enology from Davis and later went on to receive an M.B.A. from Sonoma State University.

-After graduating, Marbue started at J winery in Sonoma, where he learned that “instinct alone doesn’t get it done.”
+After graduating, Marbue started at J winery in Sonoma, where he learned that instinct alone doesn’t get it done.
 Next he took a position at Cosentino Winery in Napa Valley, which at the time was making some of the most expensive wine in Northern California.
 From there he moved on to work for R.H.
 Phillips Winery as a Barrel Enologist.
-For two years Marbue was in charge of experimenting with different cooperages, which gave him invaluable experience that not a lot of other winemakers get.
+For two years, Marbue was in charge of experimenting with different cooperages – an invaluable experience that few other winemakers get.
 In 2001, Marbue landed a job working as an associate winemaker at Benzinger Winery.
-“At Benziger, I was fortunate enough to get a good look at the commitment, passion, and detailed attention it takes to deliver an organic or biodynamic wine at a super-premium level.”
+There, he got a good look at the commitment, passion, and detailed attention it takes to deliver an organic or biodynamic wine at a super-premium level.